webdiscus/pug-plugin/README.md

 - Pug file is the entry point for all scripts and styles.
 - Source scripts and styles should be specified directly in Pug.
 - All JS and CSS files will be extracted from their sources specified in Pug.
-- Inline CSS from processed styles using asset module `asset/source`.
 - No longer need to define scripts and styles in the Webpack entry.
 - No longer need to import styles in JavaScript to inject them into HTML via additional plugins.
 - Pug loader has built-in filters: `:escape` `:code` `:highlight` `:markdown`.